IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/index.md

 - **Frontend & Subgraph:** Manage the user experience, data visualizations, and API integrations.
 - **Operations:** Execute deployments, monitor health, and handle emergency procedures.

 Need help or have suggestions?
-Open an issue in GitHub or tag the relevant maintainer in the #linea-microfinance channel.
+Open an issue in GitHub or tag the relevant maintainer in the #didlab-microfinance channel.